About Jeani Hunt-Gibbon, MS, RD, CDN, Owner of VeggieLush Nutrition

 And I help women take control of PCOS, Infertility and Endometriosis, so they can enjoy their food, accept their bodies and love every moment!

-I’ve developed a luscious (mostly) plant-based, anti-inflammatory nutrition plan to help you take control of your symptoms and body, while loving every minute!
+I’ve developed a luscious plant-forward, intuitive nutrition plan to help you take control of your symptoms and body, while loving every minute!
 I individualize all of my nutrition plans to your tastes and preferences, and I infuse all of my recommendations with a sense of balance and joie de vivre.
 This means I help you incorporate more healthy, nourishing and nutrient-dense foods into your diet, rather than restricting, while enjoying the good things in life like a glass of bubbly on your deck or a tasty treat to end your evening.

 My true love affair with food began when I studied abroad in France.